jclin22009/CS107-Notes/January 24, 2022.md

 - size is always in bytes
   - i.e. `int *scores = malloc(20 * sizeof(int)); // allocate array of 20 ints`
   - if malloc returns `NULL`, there wasn't enough memory for the request
+  - returns pointer to block of heap memory

 ### calloc